EffulgentDusk/connect-four-cpp/README.md

 This game was created by [Loukmane Maada](https://github.com/loding1397), [Soukaina Moumou](https://github.com/SoukaM) and [Anas Limouri](https://github.com/EffulgentDusk).

-Some sounds used in the game are originally made by [Chris Kempson](https://github.com/chriskempson) and implemented in his [Connect four version](https://github.com/chriskempson/cpp-connect-four), registered with an MIT License.
+Some sounds used in the game are originally made by [Chris Kempson](https://github.com/chriskempson) and implemented in his [Connect Four game](https://github.com/chriskempson/cpp-connect-four), registered with an MIT License.

 # Compiling